 A relatively large number of people in Wilson - Norwood telecommute to their jobs.
 Overall, about 9.56% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Wilson - Norwood citizens is a little higher than the average for US cities and towns: 21.34% of adults in Wilson - Norwood have at least a bachelor's degree.
+The population of Wilson - Norwood overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Wilson - Norwood, 21.34% have at least a bachelor's degree.

 The per capita income in Wilson - Norwood in 2022 was $36,067, which is wealthy relative to Louisiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,268 for a family of four.
 However, Wilson - Norwood contains both very wealthy and poor people as well.